The games that time forgot

 Street Hawk Street Hawk - Crash Subscribers Edition Street Hawk

-Advertised around mid 1985, a quick game had to be cobbled together to honour a contract signed with Crash for one of their subscriber offers.
+Advertised around mid 1985, a quick game had to be cobbled together to honor a contract signed with Crash for one of their subscriber offers.
 The game was a defender clone which was never released in the shops.
 The game continued to be advertised and a totally different game was eventually "officially" released around the end of '86.

 Tibet aka Where Time Stood Still